-- It is important to make sure that travel insurance covers costs of emergency medical evacuation.
+- It is important to make sure that travel insurance covers the costs of emergency medical evacuation.

-- No vaccinations are officially required to enter Cambodia, however consulting your doctor a few weeks prior to traveling to Cambodia is recommended.
+- No vaccinations are officially required to enter Cambodia, however, consult your doctor a few weeks prior to traveling to Cambodia is recommended.

 - Malaria protection is being advised, especially in rural areas.

-- Cambodia is a relatively safe to travel nowadays.
-The usual motorbike bag snatching and pick pocketing may be an issue at night time and at busy street markets, therefore always make sure to keep your valuables safe.
+- Cambodia is relatively safe to travel nowadays.
+The usual motorbike bag snatching and pickpocketing may be an issue at night time and at busy street markets, therefore always make sure to keep your valuables safe.

-- Cambodia, similar to Laos, suffers with millions of landmines leftover from the war years.
-However these are not considered a risk to tourists as all major visitors areas have been thoroughly cleared.
+- Cambodia, similar to Laos, suffers from millions of landmines leftover from the war years.
+However, these are not considered a risk to tourists as all major visitor areas have been thoroughly cleared.

 Want to earn $10,000 towards your gap year?